 Very Good Satisfactory Not Very Good

 8 1 0

-18. The cost of living in Tianjin is reaso nable and it is possible to save in accord lance with the guidelines provided in
+18. The cost of living in Tianjin is reasona able and it is possible to save in accor dance with the guidelines provided in

-he school's recruitment agency dossie rs (e.g., Search, ISS).
+the school's recruitment agency dossiers • с і

 Very Good Satisfactory Not Very Good

 8 1 0

-19. Taxis are relatively cheap and it is e easy to get around (including an efficien t, easily accessible and inexpensive
+19. Taxis are relatively cheap and it is easy to get around (including an efficient, easily accessible and inexpensive

 subwav svstem).

 Very Good Satisfactory Not Very Good

 9 0 0

-lays) is better than I imagined given what
+20. The air quality (including blue sky da ys) is better than I imagined given wh nat one hears about China.

 Very Good Satisfactory Not Very Good

 9 0 0

-; however, it is nevertheless very livable e, with many green spaces and parks
+21. Tianjin is a very large industrial city; however, it is nevertheless very livable, with many green spaces and parks, a

-strong infrastructure, and a variety of i interesting attractions.
+strong infrastructure, and a variety of in teresting attractions.

 Very Good Satisfactory Not Very Good

 6 3 0

-22. You can purchase just about anyth ing you may need, including internation al foods and beverages and househo
+22. You can purchase just about anythin g you may need, including internatio nal foods and beverages and household

-tems.
+items.

 Very Good Satisfactory Not Very Good

 7 2 0

-- 0

-- 0 Not Very Good

-23. The local people are friendly and w elcoming. -

-23. The local people are friendly and w Very Good 8 elcoming.
-Satisfactory 1 Not Very Good

-23. The local people are friendly and w Very Good 8 elcoming.
-Satisfactory 1 Not Very Good
+23. The local people are friendly and welcoming.

-23. The local people are friendly and w Very Good 8 24.
-The city feels safe and there is little elcoming.
-Satisfactory 1 concern over personal security.
-Not Very Good 0
+Very Good Satisfactory Not Very Good

-23. The local people are friendly and w Very Good 8 24.
-The city feels safe and there is little Very Good 9 25.
-At this early stage I feel very satisfi Satisfactory 1 concern over personal security.
-Satisfactory Not Very Good 0 Not Very Good 0
+8 1 0

-23. The local people are friendly and w Very Good 8 24.
-The city feels safe and there is little Very Good 9 Satisfactory 1 concern over personal security.
-Satisfactory 0 Not Very Good 0 Not Very Good 0
+24. The city feels safe and there is little concern over personal security.

+Very Good Satisfactory Not Very Good

+9 0 0

+25. At this early stage I feel very satisfied International School of Tianjin. d with my decision to join the faculty and community here at the

+Very Good Satisfactory Not Very Good

+0 0